 Question 1: What

 - If you love sports, there’s sports analytics that you might be interested in.

-- If you love marketing, there’s marketing analytics, methods using which you predict the growth of your business.
+- If you love marketing, there’s marketing analytics and/or Marketing science, methods using which you predict the growth of your business.

 - If you are interested in photography, how is artificial intelligence changing the digital photography scene?
 What makes the system more intelligent?
 There are billions of photographs up on the internet, how can we make better use of them?
 Check this link out.

 Your area of interest is just one Google search away.